io.display.table

 string or a renderCell

-callback that returns an object with optional label
+callback that returns a primitive value or object with optional label

 string properties, and optional params